 Create a page on your blog and make sure that it is visible on your blog’s menu, so guest bloggers will be able to see it with ease.

-Step 2: Optimise Your Guest Posting Guidelines Page For Search
+Step 2: Optimize Your Guest Posting Guidelines Page For Search

 This can be done by including a clear title on this page such as: